Rik-de-Kort/OrderbookGame/README.md

 Todo list:
 - [ ] Keep an event log of what happened at the exchange
 - [ ] Create a trades endpoint to view past trades
-- [ ] Set up rate limiting for the backend
+- [x] Set up rate limiting for the backend
+- [ ] Integration tests for the backend
 - [ ] Deploy somewhere

 Backlog: